open-telemetry/opentelemetry-go-contrib/exporters/metric/cortex/README.md

 # OpenTelemetry Go SDK Prometheus Remote Write Exporter for Cortex

-This module contains an exporter that sends metrics data from the OpenTelemetry Go SDK to [Cortex](https://cortexmetrics.io/) using the Prometheus Remote Write API.
+This module contains an exporter that sends cumulative metrics data from the OpenTelemetry Go SDK to [Cortex](https://cortexmetrics.io/) using the Prometheus Remote Write API.
 While it is aimed at Cortex, it should work with other backends that ingest data with the same API.

 This exporter is push-based and integrates with the OpenTelemetry Go SDK's [push Controller](https://github.com/open-telemetry/opentelemetry-go/blob/master/sdk/metric/controller/push/push.go).